D0men1c0/ISSR_Darkweb/README.md

             - `ModelsContent`: Holds the specific BERTopic models for content analysis.
             - `PreProcessFiles`: Contains the pre-processing files of the content field.
             - `ZeroShotClassificationResultsContent`: Stores the results of the zero shot classification on custom topic names.
+            - `LLAMA`: Stores the results of the use of LLAMA2 on custom topic names.

         2. `ThreadAnalysis`
         Focuses on analysing the content of table thread using BERT models to extract topics.